DrasilOrg/Notes/human-readable code/New Variants.md

 d = 2.0 * s ** 2.0 * sin(Θ) * cos(Θ) / g  # Horizontal distance travelled by the projectile
 ```

-Lazy is an extension of [Amethyst](#amethyst) that begins orders program instructions in the order they are needed to compute the final output variable(s).
-For example, here, `d` is the only "output" variable, so it is placed last, and the instructions before it are all those needed to compute `d`, in approximately left-to-right, top-to-bottom order.
+Lazy is an extension of [Amethyst](#amethyst) that orders program instructions in the order they are needed to compute the final output variable(s).
+For example, here, `d` is the only “output” variable, so it is placed last, and the instructions before it are all those needed to compute `d`, in approximately left-to-right, top-to-bottom order.

 #### *Constrained*